In the guest question, there are often questions about the Gerber file.

-Even though the earliest uses of PCBs can be traced back to 1936(Harper, 2004); it is hard to imagine of any modern commercially viable electronic gadget/project that will not employ the use of PCBs.
-Perhaps you too might have noted that PCBs run as the backbone of nearly all modern electronic devices.
-So, if you are intending to learn about electronics, or produce electronics, then you will inevitably need to learn about PCBs willy-nilly.
+So, if Even though the earliest uses of PCBs can be traced back to 1936(Harper, 2004); it is hard to imagine any modern commercially viable electronic gadget/project that will not learn about electronics, or produce electronics, then you will inevitably need to learn about PCBs willy-nilly.

 1.2 What Does “Gerber” Or “ Gerber File Format” Mean?

-Gerber files also act as input files to PCB printing devices like photo-plotters and Automated Optical Inspection (AOI) machines to print or compare circuit board images for different gadgets.
+Gerber files also act as input files to PCB printing devices like photo-plotters and Automated Optical Inspection (AOI) machines to print or compare circuit board images.

 1.2.1 Gerber Formats

 - Standard Gerber (Also known as RS-274-D) – the oldest form of Gerber

 - Extended Gerber (Also known as RS-274X)